-Like lots of natural mamas out there, I want to keep my little one from becoming a sugar baby.
+Like lots of natural mamas out there, I want to keep my little one from becoming a sugar baby by giving the right first baby foods.
 You know, the kind of kid who will only drink milk if there’s chocolate syrup included and uses French fries as carriers for ketchup.
 As I scan the grocery aisles, it’s scary how everything from juice boxes to packaged cereal to yogurt are loaded with sugar – and these products are developed for and marketed to children!

-With that in mind, the first food that crossed Griffin’s lips was an avocado.
+With that in mind, Griffin’s first baby foods included avocado, then other fruits and veggies.
 From there, I tried to keep banana, pear, and apple to a minimum and instead stress the veggies.
 Granted at six months, babies can’t handle too many veggies since the fiber is hard on their digestive tracks, but I was determined to stick to the ones babies can eat, such as carrots, peas, and squashes.
 I wanted fruit to be more of a garnish as opposed to the main dish.

 He gags.
 He spits.
 He cried at the taste of pureed carrots.
 Peas were a pure meltdown.
 I even tried a soft egg yolk once and he looked at me like I had two heads (texture thing?).